dustinlyons/nixos-config/README.md

 - **Idiomatic**: CI runs the [statix](https://github.com/NerdyPepper/statix) linter on every commit

 ## Disclaimer
 Installing Nix on MacOS will create an entirely separate volume.
-It will likely exceed many gigabytes in size.
+It will exceed many gigabytes in size.

 Some folks don't like this.
 If this is you, turn back now!